wahlflo/credentialer/README.md

   -resume string
-        resume scan based on file containing already scanned files -s    suppress info messages for a clearer output -success-logMessage string
+        resume scan based on file containing already scanned files -s    suppress info messages for a clearer output -success-log string
-        logMessage scanned files to a file, needed when you want to resume a paused scan
+        logs scanned files to a file, needed when you want to resume a paused scan
 ```

 ### Output Formats